tycrek-archive/Prototype/README.md

 This project is extremely incomplete and not exactly functional.
 I just ran out of time to focus on it so I'm dumping the code here.

 A lot of this code, especially in the `net` package, is original source code from my old [ttRMS project](https://github.com/ttRMS).
-The main ttRMS codebase **will remain closed source** but I have pubished a lot of helper libraries on our org.
+The main ttRMS codebase **will remain closed source** but I have published a lot of helper libraries on our org.

 I haven't done much protocol work for 1.19 so it's quite unfamiliar to me.
 I'll try to help where I can, but I can't make promises.